tamirgen/hidow/README.md

 ## Data Model
 --------------

-I have used six apps for this project, each servse a difernt porpuse:
+I have used six apps for this project, each serves a difernt porpuse:

 - The bag app: